vanaluk/test_exercise/README.md

 `option enabled '1'` - means mqtt client will report CPU load each `period '60'` seconds.
 If `option enabled` set `0`, then mqtt client will not report.

-2. Connect to virtual machine using other ssh terminal:

-* Subscripe to mosquitto topic:
+2. Connect to virtual machine using other ssh terminal and subscripe to mosquitto topic:

 ```bash
 ./connect.sh -c 'mosquitto_sub -t "/my/secret/topic"'
 ```